Affidavit vs. Statutory Declaration: Which One Do You Need?

 STATUTORY DECLARATION

-I, [Full Legal Name], of the City of Toronto, in the Province of Ontario,
+I, [Full Legal Name], of the City of Ottawa, in the Province of Ontario,

 DO SOLEMNLY DECLARE THAT: